darwingr/MRIDB/README.md

  - git
  - Java version 8
- - Java development kit (jdk)
+ - Java development kit (jdk) - possibly not required
  - Running instance of Oracle DB version 11
- - Eclipse
- - eGit plugin for Eclipse(not required but mike and Darwin like it)
+ - Eclipse (must have the built-in support for git, otherwise use comman)

 ### Installing